qiiwiiq/Meet-a-Movie/README.md

-# Meet a movie by a quote
+# Meet a movie from a quote

 Wanna see a movie but have no idea what to see?